arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/listk/README.md

 ---
 layout: docs
-title: SortedMapKW
+title: ListK
-permalink: /docs/datatypes/sortedmapkw/
+permalink: /docs/datatypes/listK/
 ---

-## SortedMapKW
+## ListK

 TODO.
 Meanwhile you can find a short description in the [intro to datatypes]({{ '/docs/datatypes/intro/' | relative_url }}).